<Surreality> Introduction to EPGP

 Only the player's primary raid role will be considered Main Spec.
 We may also designate small number of hybrids who will have priority on Off Spec gear (at Off Spec cost), in order to maintain a flexible raid roster.
 In exchange for this priority, these "official" hybrids must be willing to fulfill either of their two designated raid roles.
 (Players who want to reserve their second spec for PvP, etc., are certainly welcome to do so, but will not recieve the same off-spec consideration.)

-Alts who are asked to raid (to fulfill a raid role that would be unfilled otherwise) can opt to recieve Main priority, and therefore main (100%) GP, for the duration of the raid.
-Otherwise, alts -- like off-specs -- incur 10% GP.
+Alts who are asked to raid (to fulfill a raid role that would be unfilled otherwise) can opt to receive Main priority, and therefore main (100%) GP, for the duration of the raid.

 BoE items not needed for a Main Character/Main Spec will be placed in the guild bank for one week, and will be available to Casual and Core raiders for 100% GP -- and then sold to finance gems/enchants for Core Raiders.